 - Always buy antibiotic and hormone-free meat: the hormones that are fed to animals to encourage growth contribute to estrogen dominance.
 The antibiotics kill the protective good bacteria in your gut, and hormones and antibiotics are toxic to both humans and animals.
 Buy wild fish and shrimp— farmed are filled with chemicals and toxins.

 - Avoid excess sugars, especially corn syrup and refined sugars.
 Avoid refined grains, as in cereals and puffed snacks.
-This will also help normalize insulin and blood sugar, which prevents oxidation and weight gain.
+This will also help normalize insulin and blood sugar, which prevents oxidation, inflammation, and weight gain.
 Sugar is the main fuel source for tumors and hurts your immune system.
-Avoid the white stuff, especially soda!
+Avoid the white stuff, especially soda.

 - Supplements: though I recommend getting as many nutrients as you can from your diet, it’s nearly impossible due to modern farming practices to get everything you need.
 One of the most important cancer-protective nutrients is vitamin D. I take 5,000 IUs per day.
-I recommend a multi (I personally use this one and it is fantastic!) and a probiotic, too.
+I recommend a multi and a probiotic, too.
 You can also add an antioxidant formula; this is especially important if you are exposed to chemicals and pollution regularly.
-Medicinal mushroom tinctures particularly boost immune health and are a must if you’ve been diagnosed with cancer.
+Medicinal mushrooms particularly boost immune health and are a must if you’ve been diagnosed with cancer.
+Turkey tail in particular shows excellent anti-tumor and immune boosting activity,.

 - Water: municipal water is filled with chemicals and chlorines that act as disinfectants.
 The chlorines/chloramines kill off good bacteria in the gut, not to mention that the fluoride is damaging to your thyroid.
 Use a filtration system.